ubiquity-os-marketplace/text-conversation-rewards/README.md

 ## Technical Architecture

-The Text Conversation Rewards system is a sophisticated GitHub Action that revolutionizes open source collaboration by implementing an AI-powered reward mechanism for quality contributions.
+This plugin revolutionizes open source collaboration by implementing an AI-powered reward mechanism for quality contributions.

 ### Core Components